Round Spinney

-Round Spinney is a locality in the north-east of the English town of Northampton.
+Round Spinney is a locality in the north-east of the town of Northampton, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.

 Round Spinney is located east of the main A43 road which runs from Northampton to Kettering.
 It gives its name to an Industrial Estate and the nearby roundabout.

-The population at the 2011 Census was included in the Talavera ward of Northampton Council.
+The population at the 2011 Census was included in the Talavera ward of Northampton Borough Council.